 What does the health of SSD mean?

-It is all about checking the memory cells using various attributes to ensure the SSD works accordingly.
-If there are no problems associated with the drive, then it means it has good health and no need to perform additional action.
+It is all about checking the memory cells using various attributes to ensure the SSD operates as intended.
+If there are no problems with the drive, it is in good health and no additional action is needed.

-In most cases, you do not have to worry about the health of your SSD until the rating drops below 10 percent.
+In most cases, you do not need to worry about your SSD’s health until its rating drops below 10 percent.
 At that point, it is safe to say the overall performance will drop to an unreliable level.

 How long is the lifespan of an SSD?